Peru Ruins

 Temple of the Sun Visit in Cusco & Travel to Lima

-Before traveling back to Lima we went to visit the Temple of the Sun, Coricancha, which is said to be the most important temple in the Incan Empire and one of the top Cusco points of interest.
-Not only did the temple honor the sun god, but it was constructed in alignment with stellar and planetary motion, which permitted for a precise stream of golden sunlight to beam through its windows every solstice for the Andean New Year.
+Not only did the temple honor the sun god, but it was constructed in alignment with stellar and planetary motion, which permitted a precise stream of golden sunlight to beam through its windows every solstice for the Andean New Year.

-The first thing I asked myself when I walked in the Temple of the Sun was, why does it look like a Catholic Church?
-That’s because the Spanish colonists destroyed the temple and used its foundations to build the Church of Santo Domingo.
-We were one of the first people to arrive at the temple, and there weren’t any tour guides available at that time.
-There also weren’t many posted signs or placards to provide detailed information about the site.
+We were among the first people to arrive at the temple, and no tour guides were available then.
+There weren’t many posted signs or placards to provide detailed information about the site.
 So we started talking to Mario, a gardener at the temple, who happily provided us with some interesting information about the temple’s history.

 Bonus Day